gnfrazier/gnfrazier.github.io/_posts/2018-1-17-learning-markdown.md

 [List of languages for Syntax Highlighting in Rouge](https://github.com/jneen/rouge/wiki/List-of-supported-languages-and-lexers "GitHub - List of Supported Languages and Lexers")

 [Markdownify](https://markdownify.js.org/ "Markdownify.org") for a lightweight alternative to Atom.
-Atom is more code editor than word processor.
+Atom is more code editor than a word processor.
 Markdownify is the middle ground between Atom and focuswriter.

 [Markdown Please!](http://markdownplease.com/ "Markdownplease.com") a [Kenneth Reitz](https://www.kennethreitz.org/) project.
-Convert a HTML webpage to Markdown.
-Handy if importing an old blog or website to a Markdown based CMS.
+Convert an HTML webpage to Markdown.
+Handy if importing an old blog or website to a Markdown-based CMS.